drwatson1/Otel-sandbox/README.md

 };
 ```

-We use tags to subgroup counters.
+We use tags to group counters.
 For example, in our example we attach a worker name to each of the counter, which allow us to view an amount of active instances with the given name as well as all active instances.
 You can use more than one tag, if you need it.

 #### Visualize the Data